hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Input logical interface
   - providing a set of IP services, including network traffic accounting, usage-based network billing, network planning, security, Denial of Service monitoring capabilities, and network monitoring
   - flow not containing actual data but metadata for communication
-  - NetFlow Secure Event Logging (NSEL)
+  - NetFlow Secure Event Logging (NSEL) in ASA and ASASM
     - a security logging mechanism built on NetFlow Version 9 technology
-    - providing a stateful, IP flow tracking method that exports only those records that indicate significant events in a flow
+    - provide a stateful, IP flow tracking method that exports only those records that indicate significant events in a flow
     - flow-export actions: `flow-export event-type`
     - significant events: flow-create, flow-teardown, and flow-denied (excluding those flows denied by EtherType ACLs)
     - major functions